Villanova-AI/villanova_developers/docs/villanova10/tutorials/solution/install-standard-demo.md

 ### Microservices

 Two microservices generate the data displayed by the Standard Banking Demo MFEs.
-Both are managed by the Entando Operator to automate their deployment and link them to the Application.
+Both are managed by the Villanova Operator to automate their deployment and link them to the Application.

-The microservices demonstrate how the Entando Operator, Liquibase, and Spring Boot can be used to automatically provision data.
-The sample data is available in the microservice [source code](https://github.com/entando-samples/standard-demo).
+The microservices demonstrate how the Villanova Operator, Liquibase, and Spring Boot can be used to automatically provision data.
+The sample data is available in the microservice [source code](https://github.com/Villanova-AI).

 ### Static Widgets